WebOfTrust/kapi/kapi.md

 Sealed Confidential Data Handling.
 Independent router from Query/Reply/Exn router

-Used to capture and seal completed exchange transaction sets.
+Generaly used to disclosed sealed confidential data.
+A special case is to capture, seal, and disclose completed exchange transaction sets.